⚠️ "Dad joke warning!!!" ⚠️

 TRANSFERS refer to PAYMENTS FROM ONE COUNTRY, THAT DO NOT RECEIVE A GOOD OR SERVICE IN RETURN.

-If REMITTANCES FROM THE US TO SINGAPORE INCREASED then there would be an INCREASE IN DEMAND FOR SGD (And an APPRECIATION of the SGD) as would the SUPPLY OF USD (Leading to a DEPRECIATION of the USD).
+If REMITTANCES FROM THE US TO SINGAPORE INCREASED then there would be an INCREASE IN DEMAND FOR SGD (and an APPRECIATION of the SGD) as would the SUPPLY OF USD (leading to a DEPRECIATION of the USD).

 --SPECULATION (APPRECIATION)--